-“How is this going to make us MONEY?”
+“How is this new website going to make us MONEY?”

-Your firm must remember, in this and every other economy, is that Marketing’s job is to generate revenue.
-Law firms have a variety of potentially powerful tools at their disposal to accomplish this, including a website.
-Most lawyers, however, do not realize that they can use them to seek greatness.
+Law firms have a variety of potentially powerful tools at their disposal to help encourage this, including a website.
+Most lawyers, however, do not realize that they can use their websites as the platform to seek greatness.

 However, if you’re ready to be great, with the right plan, it can all start with a website…